metagenomics/wastewater-study/README.md

 aws_access_key_id=
 aws_secret_access_key=
 ```

-If you have already created a credentials file, just copy it to the aforementioned folder.

 3. In case you want to to run more jobs in parallel, you can update the Nextflow queue size (`queueSize`) in the nextflow.config file.